rraadd88/roux/README.md

 # Future directions, for which contributions are welcome:
-- [ ] Declarative visualization API for matplotlib and seaborn.
+- [ ] Addition of visualization function as attributes to `rd` dataframes.
 - [ ] Refactoring of the workflow functions.

 # Similar projects: